arangodb/spring-boot-starter/demo/README.md

 ## removeBy

 The last example for derived queries is `removeBy`.
-Here we remove all characters except those whose surname is ‘Stark’ and who are still alive.
+Here, we remove all characters except those whose surname is ‘Stark' and who are still alive.

 `CharacterRepository`: